- 28 November 2023

-There are 17,125 Learning Disability Nurses registered with the NMC in the UK.
-It is a growing sector that needs more staff.
+With just 16,840 Learning Disability Nurses registered with the NMC in the UK, it is a growing sector that needs more staff.
 This definitive guide covers every aspect of what it means to be a Learning Disability Nurse, and how you can become one.
 We hope it will help more people choose this career pathway and find their perfect learning disability nursing jobs.

-The starting salary for a Learning Disability Nurse in the NHS is £24,214.
+The starting salary for a Learning Disability Nurse in the NHS is £28,407.
 You will enter at NHS band 5 and that’s the current pay rate for Band 5 Nurses with no years experience.
-From April 2020 to April 2021 the starting salary for a Learning Disability Nurse with no years experience will be £24,907.

-In the NHS, a Band 5 Learning Disability Nurse earns between £24,214 and £30,112 per year depending on experience (the lowest figure is for less than 1 year’s experience, the highest is for 7 or more years’ experience).
+In the NHS, a Band 5 Learning Disability Nurse earns between £28,407 to £34,581 per year depending on experience (the lowest figure is for less than 1 year’s experience, the highest is for 7 or more years’ experience).

 Private sector LD Nurses often work in private care homes, and may involve having more responsibility such as being the only Nurse on shift in charge of a team of Support Workers.

 For more general information about Nursing salaries go to our Nursing Pay Guide.

 If a role you are applying to has a higher than usual salary, double check the level of responsibility you will be expected to take on and whether you judge this will be within your capabilities.
 This is important not only for your own PIN and safety, but also the well-being of service users and other staff.

 At interview when they ask if you have any questions, be specific with your own questions so you have all this information.
 Sometimes, private companies advertise for Learning Disability Nurses to work with people whose main diagnosis is a Mental Health condition.